Physician Fee Schedules Studied By NCCI

 The second study was an analysis of the physician charges for any fee schedule changes in 36 states.
 NCCI is the rating bureau for 36 states.
 Those states are listed at the end of this article.
 The NCCI assists in ratemaking for most of the aforementioned states along with other services.

 Unfortunately, there are still five states reporting to NCCI that still do not have a fee schedule.
-They are:

 - New Hampshire